dartion/airflow-forex/README.md

 Components

 **Airflow**:

-The datapipe line to interact with all below components
+The Airflow datapipe line to interact with all below components

 **Hadoop Distributed File System (HDFS)**

+To store currencies file
 Namenode:
 Datanode:

 **Spark**

-Process FOREX currencies at scale.
+To process FOREX currencies at scale.

 **Hive**

-Interact with files in HDFS using SQL syntax using (HQL)
+To interact with files in HDFS using SQL syntax using (HQL)

 **Adminer**

 Tool to interact with Posgres database.

 **Hue**

 Dashboard to view data from hive and HDFS

 ## The pipeline